axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/dropdown/README.md

 the selected dropdown option changes.
 Its only parameter is an event-like object with `{target:value}` structure, where `value` is the currently selected value.

+### onFocus, onBlur

+The function-valued attributes `onFocus, onBlur` can be used as a callback prop for React and other frameworks.
+The respective callback is invoked when the element receives or loses focus, respectively.
+Its only parameter is the original native event.

 ## Events

 ### axa-change